We turn a good ride into an unusual and brilliant experience

 Emergent technology, multimedia producer.
 Former BBC and TechFest Producer.

 Studio Go Go spins out from the work of Studio Go Go’s Founder Director, Brendan Walker.
-As a former British Aerospace aeronautical engineer, and a graduate of the Royal College of Art, Brendan established Aerial in 1996 – a design practice specialising in the creation of tailored emotional experience, best known for producing experimental kinetic sculpture and creating rides as a form of performance.
+As a former British Aerospace aeronautical engineer, and a graduate of Imperial College and the Royal College of Art, Brendan established Aerial in 1996 – a design practice specialising in the creation of tailored emotional experience, best known for producing experimental kinetic sculpture and creating rides as a form of performance.
 In an invited talk at Tate Modern in 2002, Brendan presented his manifesto – a rapid guide to engineering thrill, which gave birth to his Thrill Laboratory – an organisation dedicated to the practical pursuit of creating, producing, and examining new forms of thrilling experience.
 As Brendan’s ride experiments got bigger, so did his clients, who include the Science Museum, London, Disneyland Paris, and most of the Merlin Entertainment brands.
 In 2016 Brendan created Neurosis: the world’s first brain controlled thrill ride – his first foray into virtual reality.
 Over the past 2 years Brendan has been touring a new ride, VR Playground, on the international circuit, including representing Team GB at the 2018 Cultural Olympiad in Seoul.

 With the support of Innovate UK – the UK’s innovation agency – Brendan set up Studio Go Go in 2018, seizing the opportunity to focus his expertise, and his network of contacts, on developing thrilling VR experiences for others.